Blueprint for a Better America

 Reforming Government for Working Families

-I've spent a year in Congress, and it was long enough to see that things here don’t work the way they should.
+I've spent a year in Congress, and it was long enough to see that things in Washington don’t work the way they should.
 Elected officials in Washington have wasted too much time gridlocked in a partisan divide that is getting deeper by the day.
 Instead of being a voice for the good people and communities they represent, they are repeatedly distracted by short-sighted priorities and trying to score cheap political points.
 Meanwhile, working families across the country, including in our home state of Michigan, are struggling to get by.
 The people want change, and so do I.

 My Blueprint for a Better America is about getting back to basics: ensuring the federal government works for the people, not the other way around.
 It tackles the issues that matter most to everyday Americans — from making health care and housing more affordable, to reforming a political system that feels rigged for insiders and ensuring our foreign policy serves the interests of the American people.